What are the two types of dashboard you can have in a report?

 In the business world, there are two types of dashboard that you can have in a report.

-And whatever type of report you’re dealing with, there are two different types of dashboard you can have within that report.
+Whatever type of report you’re dealing with, there are two different types of dashboard you can have within that report.

-So this is a guide on the two types of dashboard you can have in a report.
+This is a guide on the two types of dashboard you can have in a report.

 And this article will go over some examples of each type of dashboard.